Parameterization: onChange() should invalidate cache, and not immediately execute precompute()

 Implementation is straightforward, and concerns only a few lines of code, but the following must be decided first: How to trigger precompute() if not through onChange()?

 Solution 1: Test for cache status at the start of evaluate_for_q(..).
 Drawback: evaluate_for_q(..) is 'const', and runs multi-threaded. precompute() is not 'const' and not thread-safe.
 Could be solved by blocking the threads during precompute().
 Too unelegant in my opinion.

 Solution 2: Caller must call precompute() before launching the multithreaded evaluation.
 For safety, evaluate_for_q(..) tests nevertheless if the cache is up-to-date, else throws a BugReportException.

-#2 Updated by wuttke about 4 years ago
+#2 Updated by wuttke over 4 years ago

 - Status changed from Rfc to Sprint